It’s tart, it’s tangy, and it’s delicious.

 But don’t let that scare you!
 It’s always safe to eat the stalks, which have much less oxalic acid than other parts.

 Don’t have a patch near you?
 You could always consider growing your own.
+You can find a detailed growing guide on our sister site, Gardener’s Path.

 Otherwise, all sorts of places – including grocery stores and farmers markets – will have plenty from garden or field.
 Head there when rhubarb season arrives, and hand-pick your very own to bring home.